pytransitions/transitions/README.md

 ### <a name="resolution"></a>Callable resolution

 As you have probably already realized, the standard way of passing callables to states, conditions and transitions is by name.
 When processing callbacks and conditions, `transitions` will use their name to retrieve the related callable from the model.
 If the method cannot be retrieved and it contains dots, `transitions` will treat the name as a path to a module function and try to import it.
-Alternatively, you can pass properties and callables such as (bound) functions directly.
+Alternatively, you can pass names of properties or attributes.
+They will be wrapped into functions but cannot receive event data for obvious reasons.
+You can also pass callables such as (bound) functions directly.
 As mentioned earlier, you can also pass lists/tuples of callables names to the callback parameters.
 Callbacks will be executed in the order they were added.

 ```python
 from transitions import Machine